Erazor1980/CarND-PID-Control-Project/README.md

 ## Describe how the final hyperparameters were chosen.
 The 'I' parameter was set to 0 because the car in the simulation has no systematic bias.
 The other parameters where chosen by hand, which led to a fast satisfying result.
 Otherwise a method like the "Twiddle Algorithm" could be used to tweak the parameters!

+The hyperparameters I decided to use in the project are:
+P = 0.2
+I = 0.0
+D = 7